MegaMek/megamek.github.io/README.md

 ### New Screenshots

+Before addition, screenshots should be cropped to have an aspect ratio of 2:1 (width to height). this can be done easily with [pixlr](https://pixlr.com/editor/), GIMP, or PhotoShop by maintainging an aspect ratio of 1200 x 600 when cropping.

 New screenshots can be added directly to `assets/images/screenshots`.
 They will display in the screenshot carousel on the front page.
-These screenshots should have some dimension restrictions but that has NOT YET been figured out.

 ### New Images